btrettin/work/trettin_benjamin.assignment-1.01/README.md

-## Assignment 1.01 - Generate Dungeon Map
+## Assignment 1.01 - Dungeon Generation

 ## SETUP

-The 'makefile' is located in the build directory so you will need to go inside of it to run make.
+Run 'make' inside the trettin_benjamin.assignment-1.01 directory to build the project.

 ## Running Source Code

-The source code is located inside of the map.c file and can be run inside the build directory with the ./map command.
+The dungeon map can be generated using the './map' command.
+The source code is located inside of the map.c file.

 ## Notes

+The ChangLog file shows all of my commits for this project up to this point.